GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 - Prefetching too many resources (_overfetching_) consumes a lot of data.
 - Some resources the user needs may never be prefetched.

-Predictive allows you to solve these problems by consuming a report for the users' navigational patterns.
+Predictive prefetching solves these problems by using a report of users' navigational patterns to determine what assets to prefetch.

 ## Predictive prefetching with Guess.js